Kappa Cygnid Meteor Shower 2026: Don’t Miss Shooting Stars on August 17

 For more tips, check out our special guide.
 And if you want to test your meteor-watching skills, try our fun quiz!

-What is the Kappa Cygnid meteor shower?
+What Is the Kappa Cygnid Meteor Shower?

 The Kappa Cygnids (κ-Cygnids) are a meteor shower with no known parent body, making them particularly interesting to astronomers.
 One candidate for the parent body is the asteroid 2008 ED69, but it hasn’t been confirmed yet.
 Certain studies also suggest that the shower’s radiant is unusually complex: it extends over a region of about 10 degrees, spanning over three constellations — Cygnus, Draco, and Lyra.

-The Kappa Cygnids were first discovered by the Hungarian astronomer Miklós Konkoly-Thege in 1874.
+The Kappa Cygnids were first observed by the Hungarian astronomer Miklós Konkoly-Thege in 1874.
 However, his main target was the Perseids, so when he noticed a few meteors of some unknown origin, he didn’t pay much attention to them.
 In subsequent decades, sporadic observations of the Kappa Cygnids continued, but their meteors were often attributed to other showers or dismissed as random meteors.
 Only in the second half of the 20th century did astronomers finally identify the Kappa-Cygnids as a distinct meteor shower.

 In 2026, the Kappa Cygnids (κ-Cygnids) reach their peak on August 17 under favorable conditions — the waxing Moon will set in the evening and won’t interfere with your observations.
-Use the Sky Tonight app to determine the best time for observation — when the radiant is high, and the Moon has already set.
+Use the Sky Tonight app to determine the best time for observation — when the radiant is high and the Moon has already set.
 If you live in the Northern Hemisphere, definitely give the Kappa Cygnids a chance this year!
 And to prepare for a successful meteor hunt, check out our colorful infographic on shooting stars.